U.S. Air Force · Enterprise Platform · DAF Modernization

 A 20-year-old training system was costing the Air Force millions annually — while leaving Airmen with no reliable source of truth for their readiness status.

-Orchestrated end-to-end modernization of the ETMS platform — new interaction model, standardized design system, legacy data model reconciliation, and a governance structure built to outlast the project team.
+Orchestrated end-to-end modernization of the ETMS platform — developed the customer experience blueprint, synthesized stakeholder needs across commands into a unified strategy, and established a governance structure built to outlast the project team.

 4,000+ daily users at launch.
 Delivered 3 months early.
 Millions in legacy costs displaced.
 Phase 2 approved and funded.